top of page

 Format

 Being familiar with the format will give you confidence in that you will know what is expected of you in each part.
 There should be no surprises.
-It happens, rarely, that “high level” candidates take the test without any preparation or practice.
-Consequently, they are surprised by the question types and confused about what they are expected to do and it can affect their band score.
+The speaking test has three parts.

 IELTS Speaking Test Format